This post may contain affiliate links, please see the privacy policy for details.

 Slow Cooker Overnight Breakfast Casserole

-This easy holiday breakfast or brunch recipe would be perfect for your upcoming holiday menu.
-You can either prepare the slow cooker overnight breakfast casserole the night before or early in the morning.
-It's a leftover ham and egg bake with amazing flavours!
+Prepare the slow cooker overnight breakfast casserole the night before or early morning.
+It's such a delicious leftover ham and egg bake.

 Time Cooked on High:: 2 hours 5 minutes